AI Trail Analysis

 - snacks

-Sturdy hiking boots with good ankle support are essential for navigating the rocky terrain.
-Trekking poles are highly recommended for stability on the steep ascent and descent.
-Always carry water, a basic first-aid kit, and navigation tools.
+Sturdy hiking shoes with good ankle support are essential due to the rocky and steep terrain.
+Carry enough water, especially for the uphill climb.
+Trekking poles can aid stability on the steep sections and rocky descent.

 Safety tips⌄